 VRAI Short Volume

-Virtus Real Asset Income ETF (VRAI) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $18.3M, listed on AMEX, carrying a beta of 0.62 to the broader market.
-The Fund seeks to provide passive exposure to U. public since 2019-02-08.
+Virtus Real Asset Income ETF (VRAI) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $17.9M, listed on AMEX, employing roughly 58 people, carrying a beta of 0.54 to the broader market.
+Under normal market conditions, the fund will invest not less than 80% of its assets in component securities of the underlying index.
+Led by John F. Abbey, public since 2019-02-08.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.